 What are some good sources of protein?

-For vegans or vegetarians, it can be a bit more difficulty meeting the daily protein requirements.
+For vegans or vegetarians, it can be a bit more difficult to meet the daily protein requirements.
 But there are some good sources:

 - Peanuts (100g / 25g)